asmamest/Network_Intrusion_Detection/README.md

 # Project Overview

-The purpose of your project, based on the context gathered from other chats, is to develop and improve a **network intrusion detection system (IDS)** that uses **attention** and **BiLSTM (Bidirectional Long Short-Term Memory)** models.
+The purpose of our project, based on the context gathered from other chats, is to develop and improve a **network intrusion detection system (IDS)** that uses **attention** and **BiLSTM (Bidirectional Long Short-Term Memory)** models.
 This system is designed to detect unusual patterns or malicious activities in network traffic, which is crucial for **network security** and **privacy protection**.
 Specifically, your IDS aims to:

 #### BiLSTM Architecture: